Think-and-Dev/gitbook-docs-test/docs/integration/the-roc-state-contract.md

-# MoC State Contracts
+# RoC State Contracts

 ## MoCInrate

 Deals with interest payments on leverage deposits and defines the interest rates to trade with RDOC and RIF2X.
-Also with the commission rates to operate on the Money On Chain platform.
+Also with the commission rates to operate on the RIF On Chain platform.

 - mainnet: [0x1DaB07c4FD07d6eE1359a5198ACa2DEe64F371f3](https://explorer.rsk.co/address/0x1DaB07c4FD07d6eE1359a5198ACa2DEe64F371f3)
 - testnet: [0x4C54053845F4f219AddB43ef3A7d4478E89a2A47](https://explorer.testnet.rsk.co/address/0x4C54053845F4f219AddB43ef3A7d4478E89a2A47)